Bulk EDI Splitter in SAP Integration Suite on BTP & PI/PO

 In PI/PO, we use the EDI Separator adapter provided with B2B Integration Cockpit to split bulk messages into individual transaction sets.

-Prerequisites for Splitting EDI Messages using B2B Add-on:
+Prerequisites for Splitting EDI Messages using B2B Add-on (PI/PO):

 Before we can implement EDI split scenarios, we need to have B2B Integration Cockpit installed in the SAP Process Orchestration system.
 Next, we must import the standard Control Key associations to B2B add-on.